adgayle/aws-saa-study-guide/saa.md

 * Reserved - provides a capacity reservation with a big discount over a period of typically 1 or 3 years
     * Predictable and steady usage applications
     * Can be converted to different instance types
-        * Can only change to larger or price increase
+        * Can only change to larger
 * Spot - enables you to bid whatever price with even greater savings if your needs are flexible.
 Price is driven by market
-    * Require applications with flexible start and end time
+    * Require applications with flexible start and end times
     * Must be interruptible
     * Lowest cost
     * Great for large capacity
     * Terminated when the market price goes above your bid price
-    * When Amazon terminates then you are not charged for the partial hour
+    * When Amazon terminates the instance then you are not charged for the partial hour
     * When you terminate the instance you are charged for the usage
 * Dedicated - Your own hosts but comes at a premium price
-    * Good for regulatory that does not support multi-tenant virtualization
+    * Good for regulatory requirements that do not allow for multi-tenant virtualization
 * Savings Plan
     * You commit to using $X/hour of compute and this gets you a price lower than On Demand
     * Applies to a specific instance family